 How Can My Firm Comply with the Code?

 Review the principles of the Code (PDF) and use the Recommendations and Guidance (Appendix) to assess if your firm's procedures comply with the Code.
 Then, complete and submit your claim of compliance form to CFA Institute.

-Adopting the Code requires your firm to adhere to all the principles and provisions of the Code.
-Your firm may already have a codes of ethics in place that address or goes beyond the principles and provisions in this Code.
+Adopting the Code requires that your firm adhere to all the principles and provisions of the Code.
+Your firm may already have a codes of ethics in place that addresses or goes beyond the principles and provisions in the Asset Manager Code.
 Provided your code is consistent with ours, you do not need to amend your existing code to comply.

 How Do Investors Benefit from the Code?

 Plan sponsors and other investors can easily identify which asset managers uphold the ethical foundation that resolves conflicts of interest in favor of investors.
 By adopting the Code, asset management firms signal their commitment to commonly held ethical principles.

 Who Should Adopt this Code?

 Asset management firms.
 Over 1,300 firms already claim compliance with the code.
 See the list of firms that claim compliance.